Telstra: Business Technology Services (BTS)

 In January 2016, Telstra announced its acquisition of cloud service provider Kloud.
 This was followed closely by the acquisition of application development company Readify in July 2016.

 Market position

 Since the Australian telecommunications industry was deregulated in the early 1990s, Telstra has managed to remain the largest provider of telecommunications services despite the emergence of rivals Optus and TPG Telecom.
 A Harvard Business Review article from 2005 authored by a consultant to Telstra on this topic, reported "that a strategy of offering lower rates on some routes and at certain times of day, even though its prices, on average, were higher than its rivals", helped Telstra retain several points of market share it otherwise may have lost.

 In early 2011, Telstra successfully extended its market share lead by discounting its mobile phone products.
+Also in 2011 it won Westfield Globally to Telstra within Enterprise by sales director Gerard Bevan value $110 million.

 By 2020, Telstra's revenue was $26.2 billion, Optus' was $9.0 billion, and TPG Telecom's was $4.4 billion.